muratk3n/thirdwave/en/README.md

 ----

 "The market is efficient!".
-"It will cure all!". .
+"It will cure all!"

 ---